 Looking back, 2012 was a big year for superhero novels.
-It produced some interesting debuts (A Once Crowded Sky by Tom King, Prepare to Die! by Paul Tobin, and Only Superhuman by Christopher L. Bennett), a couple of long-awaited sequels (The Coldest War by Ian Tregillis, and Super by Matthew Cody), a top-notch short-story collection (Corrupts Absolutely? edited by Lincoln Crisler), and a satisfying series-ending finale (Stronger by Michael Carroll).
+It produced some interesting debuts (A Once Crowded Sky by Tom King and Prepare to Die! by Paul Tobin), a couple of long-awaited sequels (The Coldest War by Ian Tregillis, and Super by Matthew Cody), a top-notch short-story collection (Corrupts Absolutely? edited by Lincoln Crisler), and a satisfying series-ending finale (Stronger by Michael Carroll).
 In addition, 2012 saw the launch of a new Marvel prose imprint, and a proliferation of superhero novels aimed at middle-school kids.
 It was a very good year, indeed.

 So, without further delay, here are our picks for the five best superhero novels of 2012.
 Congratulations to everyone involved.
 Excelsior!